Dessau - The Golden Age of The Bauhaus

 Under Meyer’s leadership, the Bauhaus became increasingly political and was accused by the city of actively promoting communism inside the school.
 Despite his socialist philosophy, Meyer turned out to be a better manager for Bauhaus, financially speaking.
 Unlike Gropius, Meyer understood the value of the Bauhaus’ brand and the importance of managing the intellectual properties.
 He was also successful in bringing the Bauhaus design closer to industrial manufacturers.
 The early Bauhaus prototypes were deemed too expensive and not accessible to the masses.
 Previously favored materials under Gropius and Breuer, such as tubular steel, were expensive for ordinary people and were replaced by wood under Meyer’s leadership.
 This new focus on affordability created a new energy in the Bauhaus.

 While Meyer seemed radical, his philosophy is still in alignment with Gropius’s motto: Art and Technology - A New Unity.”
 Meyer regarded pure artistic pursuits as a luxury only for the bourgeoisie class.
 Designing for the people became the primary objective under Meyer.
 The most successful products for mass production were wallpapers created by the weaving workshop run by the female students.
-He also believed furniture ought to be light, flexible, and collapsible, in order to maximize its value.
-Many furniture pieces from this period could be considered the forerunner of IKEA products we know and rely on today.
+He also believed furniture ought to be light, flexible, and collapsible, to maximize its value.
+Many furniture pieces from this period could be considered the forerunners of the IKEA products we know and rely on today.

 Meyer actually came to Bauhaus first as the appointed head of the new Building (Architecture) Workshop.
 An accomplished architect, he was the one who realized Gropius’s vision for placing architecture as the pinnacle of the Bauhaus education.
 He won two of the most significant architectural commissions of the Bauhaus: an apartment complex in Dessau and the ADGB Trade Union School outside Berlin.
 These architectural works all share a socialist undertone with emphasis on the collective and equity.